 This can be a great option for many starting their careers because apprenticeships allow you to work and earn a wage while studying.
 While apprenticeships don’t always offer specialist SEN experience, they give you broad experience in education and teaching assistance.

-Click here to learn more about how to become an SEN Teaching Assistant.
+Click here to learn more about how to become an SEN teaching assistant.

 Work experience

-It can be advantageous if you have previously worked as a Teaching Assistant in a special school or in a mainstream school with provision for students with SEN. Experience working with specific types of special needs such as Autism Spectrum Disorder, speech and language difficulties or physical disabilities will give candidates realistic expectations of what it will be like working with children who have these special needs.
+It can be advantageous if you have previously worked as a teaching assistant in a special school or in a mainstream school with provision for students with SEN. Experience working with specific types of special needs such as Autism Spectrum Disorder, speech and language difficulties or physical disabilities will give candidates realistic expectations of what it will be like working with children who have these special needs.

 By working in general TA roles, you will often gain experience working with SEN children.
 Express your interest in SEN to your manager or supervisor.
 You could be given the opportunity to shadow an SEN TA to learn more about the role.
 You could also volunteer to help SEN students during extra-curricular activities or events.
-This can be a stepping stone into an SEN Teaching Assistant role.
+This can be a stepping stone into an SEN teaching assistant role.

 Salary expectations